Spotify-buildweek/Spotify-Song-Suggestor/README.md

 Our goal with this project is to create an interactive app where a user inputs their favorite song/artist.
 Based on that input feedback is given to recommend similar songs to their input....to the nearest 5 songs.
 # **[Our Website](https://spotify-suggest-it.herokuapp.com/)**
-Click the link above to view the spotify song suggestor...***Music awaits get groovy!***
+*Click the link above to view the spotify song suggestor...***Music awaits get groovy!****

 # App Instructions
 After clicking the link to the app, navigate to the search engine, from that search engine you will then enter your favorite artist or song.
-After inputing your results you will now discover new songs to the nearest five as well check the metrics of each song.
+After inputing your results you will now discover new songs to the nearest five as well check the metrics of each song, with those metrics 5 songs to the nearest metrics entered will then give back suggestions.
 # Methods
 Data was collected via kaggle from this **[link](https://www.kaggle.com/geomack/spotifyclassification)**.
-With the use of the Nearest Neigbor model, and an API, our app will make predictions to the nearest five similar songs.
+With the use of the Nearest Neigbor model, and an API, our app will make predictions to the nearest five similar songs of your likings.
 # Nearest Neighbor Model
 Libraries used:
 Pandas,